Ki Kore Toke Bolbo: Plot

 When the six months given by the court is over they go to the court and they signed to the divorce paper.
 Anjali left heartbroken and she goes to airport with her father, asking Akash not to go with her to Airport.
-Divorce judge tells Akash that him and Anjali do not seem as other divorced couples, who don't even ready to see other again.
+Divorce judge tells Akash that he and Anjali do not seem as other divorced couples, who don't even ready to see other again.
 After returning home Akash felt lonely and understands that he also loved Anjali.
 He rushed to the airport where Vikram and his henchmen come to beat Akash, but Akash fights with them.
-Then local Don (Shantilal Mukherjee) comes to his rescue and hence paid back his dues, as once Akash helped his sister's marriage.
+Then local Don comes to his rescue and hence paid back his dues, as once Akash helped his sister's marriage.
 Akash goes to airport and find Anjali there.
 Anjali tells him that she can't leave him and Akash also express his love.
 They become reunited.
 Akash gave a good news to Anjali, that he actually got a better wife than Priya.
 On the other hand he has to eat Bread-Jam made by Anjali for whole life.